 - Carefully fill the pot with potting mix.

-Plant them in full sun into your garden or share with friends.
+Plant them in full sun in your garden or share them with friends.

 Related: Homemade Garlic Spray for Aphids